-Specifically for catastrophic plans, describe the methodology used to estimate the adjustment reflecting differences in anticipated demographics and morbidity of the catastrophic population as compared to the single risk pool.
+For catastrophic plans, describe the methodology used to estimate the adjustment reflecting differences in anticipated demographics and morbidity of the catastrophic population as compared to the single risk pool.

-Similar to the index rate and the market-adjusted index rate, the plan-adjusted index rate(s) reflect the average demographic characteristics of the single risk pool and are not calibrated.
+Like the index rate and the market-adjusted index rate, the plan-adjusted index rate(s) reflect the average demographic characteristics of the single risk pool and are not calibrated.